Institute of Public Health

 The healthcare system of the future is facing major challenges: chronic diseases and the demand for health services increase due to demographic change.
 Therapeutic innovations are constantly evolving, the economisation of the healthcare system is intensifying, the individualisation of society is increasing and the self-perception of healthcare users is changing.
 At the same time, it is becoming apparent that in the future it will be difficult to meet the demand for qualified healthcare professionals.

 The Interprofessional Teaching and Practice Unit searches for answers to questions involving such issues as transformation processes in professional practice, training, further training and continuing education.
-It ensures that students of various bachelor courses at the ZHAW School of Health Sciences learn from, with and about each other, as well as acquire interdisciplinary skills.
+It ensures that students of various bachelor courses at the ZHAW School of Public Health learn from, with and about each other, as well as acquire interdisciplinary skills.

-The Research Unit for Health Sciences designs and implements clinical and interdisciplinary studies.
+The Research Unit for Public Health designs and implements clinical and interdisciplinary studies.
 Its major focus is on the health system and healthcare research, i.e. the scientific study of the care of individuals and the population using health-related products and services.
 Key subjects include the evaluation of the need for care provisions in various contexts in the healthcare system such as mental health, quality of healthcare services, education research for health professions, patient information, health promotion/prevention as well as diagnostics and treatment of musculoskeletal disorders.
 The Research Unit participates in the transfer of information by collaborating with practice partners and internationally renowned universities of applied sciences.

 We offer you sustainable solutions to practical questions on the issues of health and work with our expertise in public health, health psychology, human resources, organisational development and change management.

-The Specialist Unit for Corporate Health Management is part of the Institute of Public Health at the School of Health Sciences at ZHAW.
+The Specialist Unit for Corporate Health Management is part of the Institute of Public Health at the School of Public Health at ZHAW.
 This organisational form offers a wide range of possibilities for cooperation with other institutes, schools and specialists at ZHAW.

 The team at the Specialist Unit for CHM offers support to other departments at ZHAW and to third parties to establish and implement CHM.
 Services offered include the design and implementation of programmes to address CHM-relevant priority issues.